Skip to main content

 1. Select a Project.

-Specifying a Project is helpful when multiple users are spread across multiple teams or projects.
-When the Project field is left blank then object is assigned to project default.
+Specifying a project is helpful when multiple users are spread across multiple teams or projects.
+When the Project field is left blank, Nobl9 uses the default project.

 2. Enter a Display Name.

-You can enter a friendly name with spaces in this field.
+You can enter a user-friendly name with spaces in this field.

 3. Enter a Name.

-The name is mandatory and can only contain lowercase, alphanumeric characters and dashes (for example, my-project-name).
-This field is populated automatically when you enter a display name, but you can edit the result.
+The name is mandatory and can only contain lowercase, alphanumeric characters, and dashes (for example, my-project-1).
+Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result.

 4. Enter a Description.